rthinkel/hugo-starter/README.md

 # Hugo Starter Site

 This project is meant to be cloned for future websites.
-The idea is to have a centralized code-base for the content to sit on top of, with changes being able to be applied to multiple sites without affecting content.
+The idea is to have a centralized code-base for the content to sit on top of, with changes and updates being able to be applied to multiple site automatically.

-Each subsequent clone is meant to have individual design assets associated with its respective project, all relying on a shared set of pre-built functionality and reference names.
+Each subsequent clone is meant to have individual design assets associated with its respective project, while all still relying on a shared set of pre-built assets and references.

-Additionally, a shared set of NPM packages will be baked into each project, with configuration for each module
+Additionally, a shared set of NPM packages will be baked into each project allowing us to create a framework of existing tools.
+HUGO will manage and build these packages for us.

 More documentation to come.

----

 ## Installation

+This section is still under construction.

 ```
 hugo new site quickstart